centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-fortinet-fortiauthenticator-snmp.md

 ## Host configuration

 * Add a new Host and fill the *IP Address/FQDN*, *SNMP Version* and *SNMP Community* fields according to the device's configuration
-* Apply the *HW-Device-Polycom-Hdx-SNMP-Custom* Host Template
+* Apply the *Net-Fortinet-Fortiauthenticator-SNMP-custom* Host Template

 > When using SNMP v3, use the SNMPEXTRAOPTIONS Macro to add specific authentication parameters